-One soldier that has a place of honor in the Arlington National Cemetery is General John Pershing, who played an instrumental part in the First World War.
+There are countless poignant reminders of America's past conflicts and its brave soldiers at Arlington National Cemetery.
+It's why so many people take our Arlington National Cemetery tour.
+One soldier that has a place of honor in America's most famous cemetery, however, is General John Pershing, who played an instrumental part in the First World War.
 For many, this man signifies the average American who went to war in days gone by and his gravesite is one of the top military themed attractions in the city.

 General Pershing was born John Joseph Pershing in Missouri in 1860.
 His family were descended from German immigrants and they had anglicised their names when they came to America.
 He first worked as a teacher but later joined the army because of the improved prospects that they offered.